Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

     ![ws name.](media/wvd27.png)

 ### **Task 3: Update Virtual Network DNS**

+> Wait for the deployment of Azure AD Domain Serive(i.e., previous task) to complete.
+Then only you can start Task 3.

 1. After deployment completes, go back to Azure portal home, and search for resource group and click on **Resource Groups**.